AltropInc/alt/doc/script/OutputFormatting.md

 | L          | fsep=1 (locale awareness separator)    |
 | '          | fsep=2 (comma separator for decimals and space for other formats)    |

-The *prec* filed value is formed of a decimal point followed by the precision integer, and is eqivalent to `prec=<the filed value>`.
+The *prec* field value is formed of a decimal point followed by the precision integer, and is eqivalent to `prec=<the filed value>`.

 Examples of using packed string for integer formats:
 ```altro